wireapp/wire-docs/src/how-to/install/demo-wiab.md

 This guide provides detailed instructions for deploying a Demo Wire-in-a-Box (WIAB) using Ansible on an Ubuntu 24.04 system.

 The deployment process is structured into multiple blocks within the Ansible playbook, offering flexibility in execution.
-It is designed to configure a remote node, such as example.com (referred to as deploy_node), to install Wire with a custom domain, example.com (referred to as target_domain).
+It is designed to configure a remote node (referred to as deploy_node), to install Wire with a custom domain, example.com (referred to as target_domain).

 These variables must be verified in the file [ansible/inventory/demo/host.yml](https://github.com/wireapp/wire-server-deploy/blob/master/ansible/inventory/demo/host.yml) before running the pipeline.

 Typically, the deployment process runs seamlessly without requiring any external flags.
-However, if needed, you have the option to skip certain tasks based on their conditional flags.
+However, if needed, you have the option to skip certain tasks by passing the conditional flags defined for a task.

 For instance, if you wish to bypass the [Wire Artifact Download tasks](#8-wire-artifact-download) —which can be time-consuming—you can manage the artifacts independently and skip this step in the Ansible workflow by using the flag `-e skip_download=true`.